A successful CRM implementation begins with setting clear, achievable goals that align with your business needs and team objectives.

 • Being able to better qualify leads

-• Better management of sales team visibility.
+• Better management of sales team visibility

-From an overall business perspective, we commonly see answers such as the ability to automate tasks, prioritise workload and opportunities and increase customer retention.
 It’s particularly useful when looking at goals from this higher level to keep in mind your ‘must-haves’ versus your ‘wish-list’.
 Break your CRM project down to give a practical scope at the beginning of the project, whilst also keeping in mind other elements that can be phased in later.

 Keep it simple: avoid trying to do too much in one go!